IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 - Added Multi-Asset Bulk Sender under Tools and Explorers
 - Included Havoc Worlds and AdaMeds under the NFTs section
 - Added BlockchainGames, CicadaNFT, and MADAX under Games and Entertainment
-- New Awesome Cardano Golang list
+- New Awesome Cardano Golang under Programming Languages
 - SCEZ - Smart Contract Made Easy project for developers under Tools
 - Atomic Swap in the DAPPs section
 - Updated some project names and reorganised some sections